mignonjia/TS_watermark/README.md

 ## Demo

 For a quick start, refer to `demo.ipynb`.
 This notebook generates watermarked text from a given prompt and computes the z-score, PPL, and SimCSE.
+Note that this demo is only for OPT models. **For llama models**, make sure to run `watermark.py` as instructed below.
+Our token-specific gamma/delta values were trained on OPT tokenizers, necessitating an additional conversion process (implemented in `watermark.py`) to evaluate on Llama.

 ## Training